 37 TAC 227.3(b)

-A school marshal may carry a concealed handgun or possess a handgun on the physical premises of a school, but only:
+A school marshal may carry or possess a handgun on the physical premises of a school, but only:

 - In the manner provided by written regulations adopted by the board; and